websharper-samples/BookCollection/BookCollection.md

 ## The server-side first step

-Let us create a new class file with a static class named `Remoting`. his will contain as static members all the server-side state and functionality.
+Let us create a new class file named `Remoting.cs` with a static class named `Remoting`. his will contain as static members all the server-side state and functionality.

 For simplicity, we are not using a database, just an in-memory collection:

+    // using System.Collections.Concurrent;
     static ConcurrentDictionary<int, Book> store =
         new ConcurrentDictionary<int, Book>()
         {